Adam-T0th/randomQuoteGenerator/README.md

 # randomQuoteGenerator
-As the name suggests, this is a quote generator.
-I went with my own quotes instead of obtaining them via JSON from a certain website.
+A random quote generator that selects a new quote from a series of pre-written array.